DASPRiD/vrc-osc-manager/README.md

 ## OS support

-At the moment Linux is the primary supported target.
-Windows is also functional, but has currently no support for a tray icon.
+Both Linux and Windows are supported, though Linux is the primarily tested platform.

 ## Plugins